 The Company strives to ensure the preservation and availability of all natural resources and to meet the expectations of all its stakeholders in this regard.
-More specifically, the Company's EHS policy states that as a responsible corporate citizen and employer, we have an obligation to the public, in general, and our employees, in particular, to operate our facilities and to conduct our business in such a way as to; (1) ensure the health and safety of all our employees and (2) to protect the environment.
-Moreover, Saint-Gobain's EHS Charter states "before let's commit ourselves every day to achieving our objectives: zero work-related accidents, zero occupational illnesses, zero environmental accidents and to minimize the impact of our activities on the environment".
+More specifically, the Company's EHS policy states that as a responsible corporate citizen and employer, we have an obligation to the public, in general, and our employees, in particular, to operate our facilities and to conduct our business in such a way as to; (1) ensure the health and safety of all our employees and (2) protect the environment.
+Moreover, Saint-Gobain's EHS Charter states "let's commit ourselves every day to achieving our objectives: zero work-related accidents, zero occupational illnesses, zero environmental accidents and to minimize the impact of our activities on the environment".
 The Company's policy on environment extends to its business partners including suppliers, vendors and contractors.
 The Company strives to reduce business risk by securing sustainable sources of supply for raw materials, by reducing the usage of packaging materials and improving manufacturing efficiencies.
 The Company has a mechanism to recycle products and waste generated during processing.
 The water resources are recycled using special water treatments and boilers.
 Woods received during inbound packaging are recycled and used for outbound packaging.
 Product wastes and resource waste during manufacturing are recycled.

 In line with the Group's Charter, the Company's objective is to achieve zero environmental accidents and the maximum possible reduction of the impact of its activities.
-Also, there are specific certifications such as ISO 14001:2015 and OHSAS 18001:2007 that govern the Environment Management Systems.
+Also, there are specific certifications such as ISO 14001 and ISO 45001 that govern the Environment Management Systems.

-The Company assesses the environmental impact through its Aspect/Impact assessment activity and Hazard Identification and Risk Assessment technique as a part of our Environment Management System certifications of ISO 14001 and Occupational Health and Safety Management System certification of OHSAS 18001.
+The Company assesses the environmental impact through its Aspect/Impact assessment activity and Hazard Identification and Risk Assessment technique as a part of our Environment Management System certifications of ISO 14001:2015 and ISO 45001:2018 edition.
 The emission norms are well within the permissible limits and, as a part of the global strategy, the Company strives to reduce the emission norms below the legally permissible limits.
-The Company does not have pending show cause or legal notice under pollution control legislations.
+The Company does not have any pending show cause or legal notice under pollution control legislations.

-It is the endeavor of the Company to commit to Clean Development.
+It is the endeavour of the Company to commit to Clean Development.
 At present the Company has not registered any project under Clean Development Mechanism.
 The Company is, however, committed to drive energy efficiency.
 This is achieved through operating its plant and offices efficiently and driving Green Initiatives and Resource Conservation.
 The Company focuses on improving the energy efficiency of its operations and using renewable energy wherever it is viable.
 The various steps that have been taken towards the reduction in direct energy consumption.
-In its continuous effort to move towards adopting Renewable Energy sources, the Company has initiated purchase of solar power during 2019-20.
-This, and other measures of energy conservations in your Company, resulted in reducing the CO2 emissions by 38.50% over the previous year.
+In its continuous effort to move towards adopting Renewable Energy sources, the Company has initiated purchase of solar power since 2019.
+Along with solar power, a few other measures of energy conservations in your Company, resulted in reducing the CO2 emissions by 30% over the previous year.

-The Company has, over the years, taken various initiatives to reduce energy consumption in their manufacturing process.
+The Company has taken various initiatives over the years to reduce energy consumption in their manufacturing process by 3R method: Reduce, Reuse, Recycle strategy.

 The Saint-Gobain Group's sustainable water management policy has been implemented in India.
 The Company has taken steps to reduce the amount of withdrawals and discharges.
-The Company has undertaken rain water conservation upto 400 KL during the rainy season thus reducing the overall water consumption by 2%.
-The Plant has upgraded the effluent treatment plant to recycle and reuse a significant part of their water consumption.
-The waste conserved from this process is used for non-human consumption and domestic process.
+The Company has undertaken rain water conservation upto 600 KL during the rainy season thus reducing the overall water consumption.